MAS2901 : Statistical Inference

 Aims

-To lay the foundations of statistical inference.
-The students will learn about the distinction between a population and a sample.
+This module builds on the foundations of statistical inference from MAS1616.
+Students will know about the distinction between a population and a sample.
 They will know about the use of estimators calculated from random samples as a means of learning about properties of the population.
 They will be able to describe the role of likelihood methods in the derivation of estimators and their properties.

 Module summary